Hezbollah pagers explode: Has Israel carried out such attacks before?

 Israel has failed sometimes.

 During one of the failed attempts to kill Salameh, six of 15 Mossad operatives were convicted by Norwegian authorities for complicity in gunning down a Moroccan waiter they mistook for Salameh.
+The Israeli operatives were soon released in what became known as the “Lillehammer Affair”.

 In 1997, then-Hamas politburo chief Khaled Meshaal was sprayed with poison by Israeli agents posing as Canadian tourists, who were arrested.